Recipes SWEET 'N STICKY PORK CHOPS WITH SPELT & BARLEY SALAD

 - WHAT YOU WILL NEED -

-- FOR THE CHOPS ~ 2 thick-cut lrg pork chops (speak to your local butcher)
+- 2 thick-cut large pork chops (ask your butcher)

-- Generous shake of SWEET & STICKY CHICKEN
+- Cape Herb & Spice SWEET & STICKY CHICKEN

-- 1 lrg red apple, finely sliced & drizzled with lemon juice to prevent discolouring
+- 1 lrg red apple, finely sliced and drizzled with lemon juice to prevent dicolouring

-- 1 med head of fennel, finely sliced & drizzled with lemon juice to prevent dicolouring
+- 1 med head of fennel, finely sliced and drizzled with lemon juice to prevent dicolouring

 - ½ cup sultanas